 - The FAFSA opens Oct 1 each year prior to the following academic year (summer, fall, spring).

-- Students can begin paying the Enrollment Deposit Oct 1 for the following spring, summer, and fall semester.
+- Students can begin confirming their enrollment Oct 1 for the following spring, summer, and fall semester.

-- Students can sign an on-campus housing contract and begin orientation after confirming their attendance by paying the Enrollment Deposit.
+- Students can sign an on-campus housing contract and begin orientation after confirming their enrollment.
 On-campus housing is available on a first-come, first-served basis and spaces are not guaranteed.

-- The priority deadline to pay the Enrollment Deposit and begin orientation is April 1 for fall or summer semesters and November 1 for spring semester.
+- The priority deadline to confirm enrollment and begin orientation is April 1 for fall or summer semesters and November 1 for spring semester.